snapser-community/snapser-byosnaps/inter/README.md

     var userIdHeader = HttpContext.Request.Headers[AppConstants.userIdHeaderKey].FirstOrDefault();
     Object result = null;
     // TODO: Uncomment the following code to use the SnapserInternal API
+    // // // 👇 [IMPORTANT]: You have to set the baseURL using the Snapser provided
+    // // //    environment variables.
+There will be a different environment variable
+    // // //    for each snap.
+Eg: for the Profile Snap, Snapser sets the
+    // // //    SNAPEND_PROFILES_HTTP_URL, For the Auth snap it will be SNAPEND_AUTH_HTTP_URL
     // Configuration config = new Configuration();
-    // //👇 [IMPORTANT]: Note how the base path has been overridden with the Internal API URL
-    // config.BasePath = config.GetOperationServerUrl("ProfilesServiceApi.ProfilesInternalUpsertProfile", 0);
+    // config.BasePath = Environment.GetEnvironmentVariable("SNAPEND_PROFILES_HTTP_URL") ?? config.GetOperationServerUrl("ProfilesServiceApi.ProfilesInternalUpsertProfile", 0);
     // HttpClient httpClient = new HttpClient();
     // HttpClientHandler httpClientHandler = new HttpClientHandler();
     // var apiInstance = new ProfilesServiceApi(httpClient, config, httpClientHandler);